Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Cogenesis of lepton number and baryon number asymmetries

-Note that the thermal inflation ends as the flaton $\phi$ rolls toward its true vacuum position with a non-zero VEV.
+Note that the thermal inflation ends as the flaton $\phi$ rolls toward its true vacuum position with a non zero VEV.
 If the decay rate of the flaton, $\Gamma_\phi$, at the true vacuum is smaller than the expansion rate at the end of thermal inflation, there would be a flaton-domination era right after the thermal inflation.
 In particular, if $\Gamma_\phi$ is sufficiently small so that the flaton decays mostly well after the EWPT and produces RHNs dominantly, the generation of a large electron neutrino asymmetry $Y_{\nu_e}$, favored by the EMPRESS data, may be possible without overproducing baryon asymmetry.
-Hence, we consider this case in the subsequent discussions.
-The decay rate of the flaton is then given by \beq \Gamma_\phi= \sum_{i=1,2}\frac{y_i^2}{8\pi} m_\phi \ . \eeq If the lighter RHNs are heavier than the SM Higgs (or up-type Higgs in the case of a SUSY model based on the MSSM), the decay rate of a RHN state $N_i$ is larger than $\mathcal{H}_{\rm EW} \sim m_{\rm EW}^2/M_{\rm P}$ with $m_{\rm EW}$ being the electroweak scale.
-In this case, once produced in the decay of $\phi$ around or after the EWPT, the lighter RHNs decay promptly, forming a thermal bath consisting of the SM particles.
+It is worth noting that the flaton may decay into Higgses and Higgsinos because of $(\lambda_{\mu}/M)\Phi_1\Phi_2 H_uH_d$ coupling.
+When $\phi$ takes its VEV, $\lambda_{\mu}$ induces an effective Yukawa coupling $(\lambda_{\mu}v_{\phi}/M)\phi H_uH_d$ in the superpotential, and it consequently renders the flaton decaying into Higgses and Higgsinos if kinematically allowed.
+In order for the flaton to decay dominantly into RHNs, it is necessary to have $y_{N_i} = M_i/(2 v_\phi) \gg \lambda_\mu v_\phi/M$, or equivalently $\lambda_\mu \ll {M_i M}/({2 v_\phi^2})$, where $M_i$ is the mass of $N_i$.
+We assume such a small $\lambda_{\mu}$ in the subsequent discussions.
+The decay rate of the flaton is then given by \beq \Gamma_\phi= \sum_{i=1,2}\frac{y_{N_i}^2}{8\pi} m_\phi \ . \eeq If the lighter RHNs are heavier than the SM Higgs (or up-type Higgs in the case of a SUSY model based on the MSSM), the decay rate of a RHN state $N_i$ is larger than $\mathcal{H}_{\rm EW} \sim m_{\rm EW}^2/M_{\rm P}$ with $m_{\rm EW}$ being the electroweak scale.
+In this case, once produced in the decay of $\phi$ around or after the EWPT, the lighter RHNs decay promptly, forming a thermal bath consisting of the SM particles.\footnote{One may worry about the possibility of producing sneutrinos in the supersymmetric UV completion.
+However, sneutrinos can be heavy enough due to the soft SUSY breaking mass contribution in addition to the supersymmetric contribution from the VEV of the flaton, closing the decay channel.
+We assume the case in this work.
+We also assume that any of sneutrinos is not the LSP in order to avoid dark matter overproduction.}